peterhinch/micropython-mqtt/README.md

  3. True qos == 1 operation with retransmission.
  4. Improved WiFi range because of its tolerance of poor connectivity.

-Its main drawback is code size.
+It has the drawback of increased code size which is an issue on the ESP8266.
 Run as frozen bytecode it uses about 50% of the RAM on the ESP8266.
-On ESP32 it runs as a standard Python module with 64K of RAM free.
+On ESP32 and Pyboard D it may be run as a standard Python module.

 It is documented [here](./mqtt_as/README.md).